RecallGraph/RecallGraph/README.md

 ### History
 - **Show** - Fetch a set of documents, optionally grouped/sorted/sliced, that match a given path pattern, at a given point in time.
-- **Filter** - In addition to a path pattern like in **'Show''**, apply an expression-based, simple/compound post-filter on the retrieved documents.
+- **Filter** - In addition to a path pattern like in **'Show'**, apply an expression-based, simple/compound post-filter on the retrieved documents.
 - **Traverse** - A point-in-time traversal (walk) of a past version of the graph, with the option to apply additional post-filters to the result.

-Detailed API docs are available in the [project's wiki](https://github.com/adityamukho/CivicGraph/wiki/API).
-Additionally, contextual documentation is embedded in the built-in Swagger console (accessed through ArangoDB's web UI).

 ## Installation
 CivicGraph installs like any other _Foxx Microservice_ inside a database, on an ArangoDB instance.